 “How can I attract the kind of person I want or need?”

 “What lessons should I be focusing on learning right now in my life?”

 “What’s the best way to work with X in my life?” (a person you work with, or a family member or friend).

 Questions do best when they are focused on YOU and your ability to affect a situation or a person.
 You’re the one asking the question.

-I can do a general reading, but it helps if we have a question to focus on.
+I can do a general reading with a Celtic Cross Reading, but it usually helps, even there, if we have a question to focus on.

-Disclaimer: This reading is not to be considered legal, financial, or medical advice.
+Disclaimer: Of course, this reading is not to be considered legal, financial, or medical advice.
 It is for entertainment purposes only.
 You are responsible for your own choices and you are asking for an opinion and are seeking clarity on a situation.
 You may ask me the question, but the choices, and the future, is up to you.
 The future is fluid, and what you may learn are possible outcomes of things you are thinking of doing–but what happens when you know something might happen?
 You plan for it, or you change course, or you make different decisions.
 The future is not set.
 It is the product of our choices and the choices of others.
+You change your future.